kullervo16/checklist/README.md

 If you loose your data (or you are using a 100% container approach and do not use persistent storage at all), the system will pull from the GIT to restore its state.

+## Testing

+There are minimal unit tests in this project, only to test the low level stuff.
+Since the in-memory backend is so fast, the actual tests are written as integration tests running against a deployed backend.
+That way we test the real thing, and we are sure you can use the API also with rest-easy directly (so not only as an angular js client).
+Check out the checklistTest for more information (or as a demonstration of the API).